York, Pennsylvania: Music

 The York Factory Whistle holds the world record for the loudest music without amplification from a non-musical instrument.
 Every Christmas Eve, the whistle uses a compressor to create air pressure, then releases it through a series of tubes using a device much like a slide whistle.
 (Prior to 2010, the pressure was created using steam produced by a boiler.)
 The music has had a loudness of 140 dB and can be heard ten to twelve miles away with proper weather conditions.
 Christmas music is played for a short time around midnight.
 It is thought that this annual tradition was started around 1925.
 Other sources date the tradition circa 1888 or earlier.
+The annual concert has been performed by members of the Ryan family since the 1950s.
+The factory whistle master since 1955 is Donald Ryan.

 After the New York Wire Cloth Company plant closed in 2013, Metso moved the whistle to its factory in York and continued the annual concert tradition.
 Metso announced in August 2015 that it would close its York plant by the end of March 2016.
 As of December 2017, the building was still owned by Metso and the annual twenty-five-minute York Factory Whistle Concert remained scheduled, along with two daytime rehearsal sessions.

 By December 2018, the hosting factory building was owned by 240 Arch LLC, and the air compressor (to be moved there for rehearsals and the concert) was trailer-mounted.
 Another early Christmas concert and Saturday-before practice were announced for 2019.

 The alternative rock band Live is from York.
 Many of Live's songs are about the town including "Shit Towne" from their most successful album Throwing Copper.

+Several community bands that formed during the 19th and early 20th centuries continue to perform in York as it is the closest city to the groups.
+They include the Emigsville Band of Emigsville, Spring Garden Band of Spring Garden Township, Brodbecks Band of Jefferson, Red Lion-Felton Band of Red Lion, and Twin Rose Community Band of Wrightsville.
+Donald Ryan, the Factory Whistle Master, previously served as a Director of the Emigsville Band.
+The Unforgettable Big Band, a big band founded in 2000, features volunteer musicians from the area, and performs across the Mid-Atlantic.

 York is home to many veteran as well as up-and-coming talented artists and musicians from all genres including funk, blues, jazz, rock, experimental, country, and bluegrass.
 The rock band Hexbelt is known for its brand of "Susquehanna Hexbelt Swing" music.
 York hosts a variety of open mics and underground venues such as the Sign of the Wagon and The Depot.
 Astro Lasso, an electronic indie pop band from York managed by Frankie Muniz, toured with We the Kings in 2017.

 The York chapter of the Barbershop Harmony Society, performing as the White Rose Chorus, was founded in 1945.